instagibbs/bolts/XX-eltoo-transactions.md

 ## Use of miniscript

-[Miniscript](https://bitcoin.sipa.be/miniscript/) is used whenever possible to avoid ambiguity in notation, and allow for further analysis.
+[Miniscript](https://bitcoin.sipa.be/miniscript/) compatibille scripts are used whenever possible to avoid ambiguity in notation, and allow for further analysis.

 ## Funding Transaction Output